jimsalterjrs/network-testing/README.md

 Tools to assist an intrepid researcher in testing the performance of networks, wired or wireless.

 # netburn
 Netburn is a tool for testing network performance using an HTTP server back-end.
+It's similar to ApacheBench, but where ApacheBench is designed primarily to test the HTTP server, netburn is designed primarily to test the network between them.

 It will fetch an URL for a given number of seconds, but can limit itself to a given rate in Mbps.
 Rather than throttling the network connection itself, netburn simply monitors the number of bits received so far, compares it to the time elapsed (in microseconds), and refuses to fetch more pages until the rate so far is at or below the specified rate limit.
-After testing for the number of seconds requested, fetchrate returns information regarding throughput and latency of requests made.
+After testing for the number of seconds requested, netburn returns information regarding throughput and latency of requests made.

 ~~~~
 Usage: